clinical-ai/assess-empcalib/README.md

-# Assessing the effectiveness of empirical calibration under different bias scenarios
+# Assessing the effectiveness of empirical calibration

 Please refer to our paper [Assessing the effectiveness of empirical calibration under different bias scenarios](https://arxiv.org/abs/2111.04233) for more details.